What Should I Do If My Puppy Has An Accident Inside?

 Provide Proper Training

 If you choose to use training pads or litter boxes as a temporary solution, it's important to provide proper training and guidance for your puppy.
 Place the training pad or litter box in a designated area of your home, away from their sleeping and eating areas.
 Encourage your puppy to use the designated spot by placing them on the pad or litter box after meals or when you notice signs that they need to go.
-Be consistent and patient during this training process, gradually reducing the number of pads or transitioning to outdoor elimination.
+Be consistent and patient during this training process, gradually reducing the number of pads or transitioning to elimination.

 Gradually Transition Back to Outdoor Elimination